Berserk (manga): Concept and influences

 Miura cited Fist of the North Star by Buronson and Tetsuo Hara as the most significant influence on his work and artistic style.
 Early artistic influences included animator and manga artist Yoshikazu Yasuhiko and manga artist Fujihiko Hosono.
-The series' story and atmosphere were inspired by Violence Jack by Go Nagai and Guin Saga by Kaoru Kurimoto; backgrounds were influenced by Masatoshi Uchizaki's Ranpo; and designs drew from Nagai's Devilman and the films RoboCop (1987) and Batman (1989).
+The series's story and atmosphere were inspired by Violence Jack by Go Nagai and Guin Saga by Kaoru Kurimoto; backgrounds were influenced by Masatoshi Uchizaki's Ranpo; and designs drew from Nagai's Devilman and the films RoboCop (1987) and Batman (1989).
 Miura cited Katsuhiro Otomo's Akira as a foundational influence on his panel composition, having studied its framing and angles extensively as a student.
 His favorite manga was Dororo by Osamu Tezuka, and he aimed to create a fantasy with dark, "muddy", and yōkai-like elements.
 Miura stated he learned storytelling fundamentals from George Lucas, naming the original Star Wars (1977) as his favorite film.
 Miura also noted the influence of shōjo manga on the series, particularly in "expressing every feeling powerfully."
-Specific influences included Yumiko Ōshima and Moto Hagio, while the anime adaptations of The Rose of Versailles and Aim for the Ace!, both directed by Osamu Dezaki, led him to read the The Rose of Versailles manga and works by Keiko Takemiya, especially Kaze to Ki no Uta.
+Specific influences included Yumiko Ōshima and Moto Hagio, while the anime adaptations of The Rose of Versailles and Aim for the Ace!, both directed by Osamu Dezaki, led him to read The Rose of Versailles manga and works by Keiko Takemiya, especially Kaze to Ki no Uta.

-Aspects of Guts' personality and design were partially inspired by Miura's high school friend and fellow manga artist Kouji Mori, by Mad Maxs Max Rockatansky, and by Rutger Hauer's roles in Flesh and Blood (1985), Blade Runner (1982), The Hitcher (1986), and The Blood of Heroes (1989).
+Aspects of Guts's personality and design were partially inspired by Miura's high school friend and fellow manga artist Kouji Mori, by Mad Maxs Max Rockatansky, and by Rutger Hauer's roles in Flesh and Blood (1985), Blade Runner (1982), The Hitcher (1986), and The Blood of Heroes (1989).
 Miura also noted a visual resemblance between Guts and Connor MacLeod from Highlander (1986).
-Guts' prosthetic hand was inspired by Hyakkimaru from Dororo and the protagonist of Cobra.
-The size of Guts' sword, the Dragon Slayer, was inspired by Kurt from Shinji Wada's Pygmalio and an illustration of a giant wielding a sword in The Snow Queen, a Guin Saga spin-off.
+Guts's prosthetic hand was inspired by Hyakkimaru from Dororo and the protagonist of Cobra.
+The size of Guts's sword, the Dragon Slayer, was inspired by Kurt from Shinji Wada's Pygmalio and an illustration of a giant wielding a sword in The Snow Queen, a Guin Saga spin-off.
 When drawing the Dragon Slayer, Miura aimed to emulate the impact of Kenshiro's or Raoh's fist in Fist of the North Star, seeking to convey a similar sense of weight and an "extension of reality" to make it believable.
 Miura stated that "Black Swordsman" Guts was his initial concept, but the character's backstory was developed later, around the third or fourth volume.

-Some aspects of Griffith's personality were also inspired by Mori, though Miura noted that the inspirational roles for Guts and Griffith were sometimes reversible.
-Their friendship dynamic partially influenced the relationship between Guts and Griffith.
+Some aspects of Griffith's personality were also inspired by Mori; however, Miura noted that the roles of inspiration for Guts and Griffith were sometimes interchangeable, expressing, "Sometimes I would be Guts, and sometimes I would be Griffith."
+Miura and Mori's friendship dynamic also partially influenced the relationship between Guts and Griffith.
 The Band of the Hawk was inspired by Miura's high school friends.